High Dimensional Forecasting via Interpretable Vector Autoregression

-As the number of component series $k$ increases, the componentwise hierarchical lag order structure becomes less realistic.
+Next, consider the \emph{Large} VAR, noting that the VAR by AIC, BIC and VAR(1) are overparametrized and not included.
+As the number of component series $k$ further increases, the componentwise HLag structure becomes less realistic.
 This is especially true in high-dimensional economic applications, in which a core subset of the included series is typically most important in forecasting.
-In Table \ref{tab:tabres89} we see that the componentwise HVAR performs more similarly to the lasso and least squares methods for the \emph{Large} group over this evaluation period.
-The own-other and elementwise HVAR methods again had the best forecasting performance.
-This supports the widely held belief that in economic applications, a components' \emph{own} lags are likely more informative than \emph{other} lags and that maxlag varies across components.

-{\bf Lag Order Selection.} The \emph{Small} group includes Real Gross Domestic Product (GDP251), a measure of economic activity, Consumer Price Index (CPIAUSL), a measure of inflation, and the Federal Funds Rate (FYFF), a measure of monetary policy.
-This core subset is generally of primary interest to forecasters and policymakers.
-We now examine the estimated lag order of these three component series from a fitted $\text{HVAR}^E_{40}$ model of the \emph{Medium-Large} group over the entire observation period.
-The estimated lag order is shown in Figure \ref{fig:fig7}.

-Most of the lag orders chosen by the elementwise HVAR have an underlying economic interpretation.
-The Federal Funds Rate (FYFF), has been shown in \cite{Bernanke2} to be an important predictor of several measures of economic activity, including the components of Gross Domestic Product.
-Additionally, the ``Taylor Rule'' \citep{taylor} suggests that the Federal Funds Rate is set to control inflation, hence we should expect changes in the previous quarter to aid in forecasting inflation.
+In Figure \ref{h1wMSFEall} we indeed see that the more flexible own-other and elementwise HLag perform considerably better than the componentwise HLag.
+The MCS confirms the strong performance of elementwise HLag.